Neuropsychological Testing in Charlotte, Atlanta, or your location

 Thinking about getting (neuro)psychological or psychoeducational testing?

-Individualized testing helpful for anyone with questions or concerns about:
+Individualized testing is helpful for anyone hoping to optimize functioning, overcome challenges, or with questions about:

 Our team is led by Dr. Marla Shapiro, a Nationally Certified School Psychologist, Health Service Psychologist, and Fellow of both the National Academy of Neuropsychology and the Sports Neuropsychology Society.